signalfx/gdi-specification/specification/repository.md

 - SHOULD have a `MIGRATING.md` if applicable
 - MUST have a `README.md`
   - MUST have a badge on the `README.md` with build status
+    - CI and PR builds and all tests/checks that are executed in them MUST be publicly accessible by anyone.
   - MUST have a badge on the `README.md` with GDI specification version supported
   - SHOULD have a badge on the `README.md` with code coverage, if appropriate.
   - SHOULD have badges on the `README.md` for other relevant things including artifacts